 Before you start working with Python, make sure that Python plugin is installed and enabled.
 Press Ctrl+Alt+S, go to Plugins and inspect the Installed tab to ensure the plugin is enabled.

 Also make sure that the following prerequisites are met:

-- Python SDK is downloaded and installed on your machine.
+Python SDK is downloaded and installed on your machine.

 The required framework SDKs are downloaded and installed on your machine.

 Refer to their respective download and installation pages for details:

 Click the list to select a type of target to run.
-Then, in the corresponding text box, specify the path to the Python script or the module name to be executed.
+Then, in the corresponding field, specify the path to the Python script or the module name to be executed.

-|Parameters||In this text box, specify parameters to be passed to the Python script.
+In this field, specify parameters to be passed to the Python script.

 When specifying the script parameters, follow these rules:

-|Project||Click this drop-down list to select one of the projects, opened in the same IntelliJ IDEA window, where this run/debug configuration should be used.
+Click this list to select one of the projects, opened in the same IntelliJ IDEA window, where this run/debug configuration should be used.
 If there is only one open project, this field is not displayed.

 This field shows the list of environment variables.
 If the list contains several variables, they are delimited with semicolons.

 By default, the field contains the variable

-To create a new variable, click , and type the desired name and value.
 You might want to populate the list with the variables stored as a series of records in a text file, for example:

-Just copy the list of variables from the text file and click Paste () in the Environmental Variables dialog box.
+Just copy the list of variables from the text file and click Paste () in the Environmental Variables dialog.
 The variables will be added to the table.
 Click Ok to complete the task.
-At any time, you can select all variables in the Environment Variables dialog box, click Copy (), and paste them into a text file.
+At any time, you can select all variables in the Environment Variables dialog, click Copy , and paste them into a text file.

 Select this checkbox to emulate the terminal in the Run tool window.

 Select this checkbox to leave the console opened after a project run or a debug session, saving its context.

-In this field, specify the string to be passed to the interpreter.
+In this field, specify the command-line options to be passed to the interpreter.
 If necessary, click , and type the string in the editor.

 Specify a directory to be used by the running task.

 This field appears, if a remote interpreter has been selected in the field Python interpreter.

 Click the browse button to define the required mappings between the local and remote paths.
-In the Edit Path Mappings dialog box, use / buttons to create new mappings, or delete the selected ones.
+In the Edit Path Mappings dialog, use / buttons to create new mappings, or delete the selected ones.

-|Add content roots to PYTHONPATH||Select this check box to add all content roots of your project to the environment variable PYTHONPATH;
+Select this checkbox to add all content roots of your project to the environment variable PYTHONPATH;

 Select this checkbox to add all source roots of your project to the environment variable PYTHONPATH;

 Enables running your script or module with the Python console.

 Click to open the dialog and specify the following settings:

 Click to expand the tables.
-Click , or to make up the lists.
+Click , , or to make up the lists.

-|Is Active||Select check boxes in this column to have the log entries displayed in the corresponding tabs in the Run tool window or Debug tool window.
+Select checkboxes in this column to have the log entries displayed in the corresponding tabs in the Run tool window or Debug tool window.